[This history was written in autumn 2019]

 The very best thing that happened on this journey is that many outstanding researchers and developers joined on the way.
 The team is what makes Our World in Data possible and I’m very grateful to be working with all of them.

 The mission of this work has never changed: from the first days in 2011 Our World in Data focussed on the big global problems and asked how it is possible to make progress against them.
 The enemies of this effort were also always the same: apathy and cynicism.
-It is very easy to become cynical and give up in the face of the big problems the world faces.
+It is very easy to become cynical and give up in the face of the world’s big problems.
 For much too long I believed the cynics that tell us that it isn’t possible to change the world.
 That this belief is wrong is what unites our team.
 This is why we study how to make progress against the world’s biggest problems and we are looking forward to our joint work over the coming decades.